California's Groundwater (Bulletin 118)

-Bulletin 118 is California’s official publication on the occurrence and nature of groundwater statewide.
-Bulletin 118 defines the boundaries and describes the hydrologic characteristics of California’s groundwater basins and provides information on groundwater management and recommendations for the future.
+California’s Groundwater (Bulletin 118) is the State’s official publication on the occurrence and nature of groundwater in California.
+The publication defines the boundaries and describes the hydrologic characteristics of California’s groundwater basins.
+California’s Groundwater also provides information on groundwater management and recommendations for the future.

-With the passage of Sustainable Groundwater Management Act (SGMA) in 2014, Bulletin 118 now serves an additional role by providing Groundwater Sustainability Agencies (GSAs) with three critical pieces of information regarding groundwater basins: Critical Conditions of Overdraft, Basin Boundaries, and Basin Priority.
+With the passage of the Sustainable Groundwater Management Act in 2014, California’s Groundwater now serves an additional role by providing Groundwater Sustainability Agencies with three critical pieces of information regarding groundwater basins: Critical Conditions of Overdraft, Basin Boundaries, and Basin Priority.

 Interim Update 2016

 Bulletin 118 statewide reports provide information about the nature and occurrence of groundwater in California with a focus on the state's groundwater basins.

 In addition to the statewide editions of Bulletin 118, DWR has published the following limited Bulletin 118 reports that focus on specific areas of the state.

 B118 Update 2003 provided online descriptions of California’s groundwater basins and subbasins.
 The 2003 Basin Descriptions included available information on narrative descriptions of basin boundaries, summaries of the hydrologic and hydrogeologic setting, groundwater storage capacity and water budget, groundwater level and quality trends, well yields, basin management, and references.

 The full 2003 Basin Descriptions have not been updated for B118 Interim Update 2016; however, we developed a new procedure for basin boundary descriptions as part of the 2016 Basin Boundary Modification process.
 As a result, all basins that had boundary modifications in 2016 have revised basin boundary descriptions.
 We will update basin description information as GSAs implement their GSPs and new and additional information becomes available.